About James Carroll

 Carroll was born in Chicago in 1943, and raised in Washington where his father, an Air Force general, served as the Director of the Defense Intelligence Agency.
 Carroll attended Georgetown University before entering the seminary to train for the Catholic priesthood.
 He received BA and MA degrees from St. Paul’s College, the Paulist Fathers’ seminary in Washington, and was ordained to the Catholic priesthood in 1969.
 Carroll served as Catholic Chaplain at Boston University from 1969 to 1974, then left the priesthood to become a writer.

 In 1974 Carroll was Playwright-in-Residence at the Berkshire Theater Festival in Stockbridge, MA.
 In 1976 he published his first novel, Madonna Red, which was translated into seven languages.
 Subsequent novels include the New York Times bestsellers Mortal Friends (1978), Family Trade (1982), and Prince of Peace (1984).
 His novels The City Below (1994) and Secret Father (2003) were named Notable Books of the Year by the New York Times.
 His novel Warburg in Rome was published in 2014.
-Carroll’s essays and articles have appeared in The New Yorker, Daedalus, The Daily Beast and other publications.
-His op-ed page column ran regularly in the Boston Globe from 1992 to 2015.
+In 2018, he published The Cloister, a novel which the Wall Street Journal called "a sweeping, beautifully crafted book — perhaps his best yet."

 Carroll’s memoir, An American Requiem: God, My Father, and the War that Came Between Us, received the 1996 National Book Award in nonfiction and other awards.
 His book Constantine’s Sword: The Church and the Jews: A History, published in 2001, was a New York Times bestseller and was honored as one of the Best Books of 2001 by the Los Angeles Times, the Christian Science Monitor, and others.
 It was named a Notable Book of the Year by the New York Times, and won the Melcher Book Award, the James Parks Morton Interfaith Award, and National Jewish Book Award in History.
 A feature-length documentary film based on Constantine’s Sword, directed by Oscar-nominated Oren Jacoby, was named a “Critic’s Pick” by The New York Times and Best Documentary of 2008 by Film Comment.